 The research makes a new contribution to suburban densification research by investigating barriers to the realisation of infill development with a specific focus on the planning process.
 A comparison of the desired development outcomes with planning allowances revealed a misalignment between the development expectations of planners, developers and the community which limits the uptake of multi-level residential development.
 However, by deploying residential architecture in an alternative dispersed, subversive and covert manner, identified planning barriers to residential density and diversity can be circumvented and the development expectations of all parties can be met.

-The research develops of a series of stealth negotiation tactics to counter the prohibitive constraints of planning regulations and decision making processes.
-The design of infill housing typologies tests tactics and the analysis of local suburbs and international best practice developments generates strategies.
+The research develops a series of stealth negotiation tactics to counter the prohibitive constraints of planning regulations and decision making processes.
+The design of infill housing typologies tests tactics, and the analysis of local suburbs and international best practice developments generates strategies.

 Please click here to access the PhD.